Fiserv/Commerce-Hub/docs/Resources/Guides/Enterprise-Portal/Enterprise-Portal.md

 Merchants can create an account by requesting account access from their user admin.
 For more information on creating an account, go to [Account Management](?path=docs/Resources/Guides/Enterprise-Portal/Account-Management.md).

 <!-- theme: info -->
-> To add a MID for Commerce Hub, utilize the default method and the sandbox.
+> Use the default mid or create a new dedicated sandbox mid.

 ---